 The Celestial Toymaker is a rarely-seen and omnipotent villain from the Doctor’s past.
-Could he make a return one day?
+And he’s coming back.

 Doctor Who’s 60th Anniversary is fast approaching.
 And as it does, more hints and bits of news about the celebrations emerge.
 We now know David Tennant and Catherine Tate are returning.
 We also know that Heartstopper‘s breakout star Yasmin Finney will playing a new character called Rose.
-And we know that the international star of stage and screen Neil Patrick Harris will be playing the villain.
-Beyond that, everything is guesswork.
+And we now know that the international star of stage and screen Neil Patrick Harris will be playing the Celestial Toymaker, last seen on screen in 1966.

 The Toymaker casts an usually long shadow over Doctor Who considering he was only ever in one television story.
 1966’s ‘The Celestial Toymaker’ bears the name of its central villain, a godlike being who traps the unwary in his extradimensional domain in order to play his games with them, purely to while away the monotony of endless immortality.
 Lose and you’re transformed into one of his toys for all eternity.
 And the Toymaker makes sure he always wins.